abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

 ## Definitions

-- The "Agreement" refers, collectively, to all the terms, conditions, notices contained or referred to in this document (the "Terms of Service" or "Terms") and all other operating rules, policies and the Declaration on Presenta's privacy, available at the bottom of the presentation.cc and the procedures that we may publish from time to time on the website.
+- The "Agreement" refers, collectively, to all the terms, conditions, notices contained or referred to in this document (the "Terms of Service" or "Terms") and all other operating rules, policies and the Declaration on PRESENTA's privacy, available at the bottom of the presenta.cc and the procedures that we may publish from time to time on the website.
-- "Presents", "we", "we" and "our" refer to Presents.
+- "PRESENTA", "we", "we" and "our" refer to PRESENTA.
-- The "Service" refers to applications, software, products and services provided by Presenta.
+- The "Service" refers to applications, software, products and services provided by PRESENTA.
-- An "Account" represents your legal relationship with Presenta.
-A "User Account" "represents the authorization of a single user to access and use the service and acts as the user's identity on Presents.
+- An "Account" represents your legal relationship with PRESENTA.
+A "User Account" "represents the authorization of a single user to access and use the service and acts as the user's identity on PRESENTA.
 - "Content" refers to content present or displayed through the website, including, but not limited to, text, data, articles, images, photographs, graphics, software, applications, design, functionality and other materials available on the website or otherwise available through the service.
 "Content" also includes the service.
 The "user generated content" is the content, written or not, created or uploaded by our users.
 "Your content" is the content you create or own.
 - "The user", "you" and "your" refer to the single person, company or organization that has visited or uses the website or service, that accesses or uses any part of the account or that directs the use of the Account in the performance of its functions.

 ## Acknowledgement and acceptance of terms

-Presents offers https://presenta.cc (the Application and the Website) and other websites within the domain present.cc (collectively, the "Sites"), including all information, tools and services available from this site offered to the user, the user, provided that you accept all the terms, conditions, policies and communications set forth herein.
+PRESENTA offers https://presenta.cc (the Application and the Website) and other websites within the domain present.cc (collectively, the "Sites"), including all information, tools and services available from this site offered to the user, the user, provided that you accept all the terms, conditions, policies and communications set forth herein.

 By using the Service, you agree to be bound by these Terms of Service, all applicable laws and regulations, and agree to be responsible for compliance with applicable local laws.
 If you do not agree with any of these terms, you may not use or access this site.
 The materials contained in this website are protected by applicable copyright and trademark laws.